≡ Menu

 In general…

-These will be the “types” of folks who will be able to frequently qualify for a traditional life insurance policy, albeit at a “high risk” or “sub-standard” table rate usually ranging somewhere around a table A-D.
+These will be the “types” of folks who will be able to frequently qualify for a traditional life insurance policy, albeit at a “high risk” or “sub-standard” table rate, usually ranging somewhere around a table A-D.

 Table rates…

-Are life insurance rates that are typically reserved for “higher risk” applicants and range from Table A, which would be considered the “best” or least expensive table rate, all the way to Table J which would be considered the “worst” or most expensive table rate.
+These are life insurance rates typically reserved for “higher risk” applicants.
+They range from Table A, considered the “best” or least expensive table rate, to Table J, regarded as the “worst” or most expensive table rate.

 Category #2.

-The good news is…
+The good news is that…

-That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
+Regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with pre-existing medical conditions like yours.
+We are committed to helping all our clients find the “best” life insurance policy they can qualify for.
 This brings us to the last topic that we wanted to take a moment and discuss, which is…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

-In our experience here at IBUSA, what we have found that usually, the folks who seem to find the “best” life insurance policy for them are those that:
+In our experience here at IBUSA, we have found that usually, the folks who seem to see the “best” life insurance policy for them are those that:

-• Take their time reviewing their options.
+- Take their time reviewing their options.

-• Ask a lot of questions.
+- Ask a lot of questions.

-And seek out those life insurance agents who not only have experience working with individuals who have been diagnosed with a wide variety of pre-existing medical conditions but also have access to dozens of different life insurance companies so that when it comes time to helping a more “challenging” case, they don’t have to rely on a…
+Seek out those life insurance agents who not only have experience working with individuals who have been diagnosed with a wide variety of pre-existing medical conditions but also have access to dozens of different life insurance companies so that when it comes time to help a more “challenging” case, they don’t have to rely on a…

 “One size fits all approach!”

-The good news is that this is exactly what you’re going to find here at IBUSA!
+The good news is that this is precisely what you’ll find here at IBUSA!